digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-10-25-freedom-of-speech-under-threat-globally-un.md

 Mr Kaye also referenced the trend towards internet shutdowns &#8211; something that Digital Rights Watch has been working on in partnership with Access Now through the [Keep It On campaign][1]:

-> One of the biggest threats to online expression is the use of Internet ‘kill switches.’
+> One of the biggest threats to online expression is the use of Internet 'kill switches.'
 More than a dozen network shutdowns have been recorded in the last year.
 Internet shutdowns are just one form of digital censorship among many adopted by governments today.

 [Find out more and read the report here.][2]